morphatic/isat-portfolio/teaching/teaching_narrative.md

 about the technologies they would like to use for solving problems.
 I have [mentored a large number of senior projects](/teaching/capstones.md), many of which required me to work hard to keep up with my students, who chose cutting edge platforms upon which to build.
-I have [attended conferences and workshops](/scholarship/meetings.md) focused on software development such as the 23rd IEEE-CS Conference on Software Engineering Education and Training \(CSEE&T 2010\) in Pittsburgh, and the Agile Software Development 2011 Conference in Salt Lake City where I met, interacted with, and learned from some of the most famous members of the agile software development community like Alistair Cockburn.
-I have regularly taught a number of [special topics courses](/teaching/special.md), usually without compensation or having it count toward my load.
+I have [attended conferences and workshops](/scholarship/meetings.md) focused on software development such as the SXSW Festival in Austin, TX (2016, 2017), the 2017 Samsung Developers Conference (where I placed in a hack-a-thon) in San Francisco, and the Agile Software Development 2011 Conference in Salt Lake City where I met, interacted with, and learned from some of the most famous members of the agile software development community like Alistair Cockburn.
+I have regularly taught a number of [special topics courses](/teaching/special.md), frequently without compensation or having it count toward my teaching load.
 I have also kept my skills sharp by employing them in the service of outside consulting clients and on [research grants](/scholarship/funding.md).
 I feel comfortable saying that I know as much or more than any other person at JMU about web and mobile app development.